pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Glyph.md

 Unless otherwise stated, all methods will die if there is an error.

-Metrics are expressed in absolute font units, or scaled to the size of the font face if the font has been scaled.
+Metrics are scaled to the size of the font face if the font has been scaled and the `FT_LOAD_NO_SCALE` has not been passed.
 For example:

 ```raku use Font::FreeType; my Font::FreeType $ft .= new; my $vera = $ft.face: 't/fonts/Vera.ttf';